What is property damage liability?

 How does property damage liability work?

-How much property damage liability insurance do I need?
+How much property damage insurance do I need?

-At a minimum, you must meet your state’s basic coverage requirements, which tend to range between $5,000 and $25,000.
-But even with the minimum required amount, you could put yourself at financial risk without a higher policy, especially since property damages could quickly exceed those numbers.
-For instance, the average cost of a new car in the U.S. was over $36,000 in 2019.
-If you total someone’s car and it’s valued at more than your property damage liability, you could be sued for the remaining balance.
-While minimum coverage is required to be able to drive legally, having a higher amount generally provides better protection against financial loss.
+Your car insurance policy must meet your state’s minimum requirements.
+But even with the minimum required amount, you could put yourself at financial risk without a higher coverage limit, especially since property damages could quickly exceed minimum limits.
+If you total someone’s car and it’s valued at more than your property damage liability limit, you could be sued for the remaining balance.
+For this reason, having a higher amount generally provides better protection against financial loss.

 How do you file a property damage liability claim?

 Property damage liability claims are filed by the individual who incurs the damage.
 These are the common steps when you will take to file a claim against a driver who has damaged your property.

 - Exchange insurance information: When the accident occurs, follow proper protocol for your state for notifying the authorities or emergency services as necessary.
 Also, get the insurance and contact information from the at-fault driver.
 Collect photo or video documentation of all damages.